-• safety and efficacy results obtained in our preclinical and initial clinical testing may be inconclusive or may not be predictive of results obtained in later-stage clinical trials or following long-term use, and we may as a result be forced to stop developing product candidates that we currently believe are important to our future;
+- safety and efficacy results obtained in our preclinical and initial clinical testing may be inconclusive or may not be predictive of results obtained in later-stage clinical trials or following long-term use, and we may as a result be forced to stop developing product candidates that we currently believe are important to our future; - the data collected from clinical trials of our product candidates may not be sufficient to support FDA or other regulatory approval;

-- the data collected from clinical trials of our product candidates may not be sufficient to support FDA or other regulatory approval; - after reviewing test results, we or any potential collaborators may abandon projects that we previously believed were promising; and - our product candidates may not produce the desired effects or may result in adverse health effects or other characteristics that preclude regulatory approval or limit their commercial use if approved.
+- after reviewing test results, we or any potential collaborators may abandon projects that we previously believed were promising; and - our product candidates may not produce the desired effects or may result in adverse health effects or other characteristics that preclude regulatory approval or limit their commercial use if approved.

-We have initiated one of several long-term safety studies of our Technosphere Insulin System designed to evaluate a number of safety issues, including pulmonary function.
+We have initiated the second of our Phase 3 studies, a pivotal safety study of our Technosphere Insulin System, primarily to evaluate pulmonary function during long term use.
 Our Technosphere Insulin System is intended for multiple uses per day.
 Due to the size and time frame over which the clinical trials are conducted, the results of clinical trials may not be indicative of the effects of long-term use.
 If long-term use of our product results in adverse health effects or reduced efficacy or both, the FDA or other regulatory agencies may terminate our ability to market and sell our Technosphere Insulin System, may narrow the approved indications for use or otherwise require restrictive product labeling or marketing, or may require further clinical trials, which may be time-consuming and expensive, and may not produce favorable results.